Gaussian Plane-Wave Neural Operator for Electron Density Estimation: Introduction

 Our next component is the GTO-based electron density prediction, which can be defined as a neural operator in the graphon space \citep{cheng2023equivariant}.
 We also introduce high-frequency masking scheme that allows the PW basis to concentrate on regions outside the vicinity of atoms.
 Our main idea here is to exploit the nature of GTO complementing the PW basis, which was inspired by DFT solvers like Gaussian plane-wave methods \citep{lippert1997hybrid}, LAPW with local orbitals \citep{koelling1975use}, and mixed density fitting \citep{sun2017gaussian}.

-We empirically verify the effectiveness of our methods on three datasets: QM9 \citep{ruddigkeit2012enumeration, ramakrishnan2014quantum, Jørgensen_Bhowmik_2022}, MD17 \citep{brockherde2017bypassing, bogojeski2020quantum} datasets.
+We empirically verify the effectiveness of our methods on three datasets: QM9 \citep{ruddigkeit2012enumeration, ramakrishnan2014quantum, Jørgensen_Bhowmik_2022}, MD \citep{brockherde2017bypassing, bogojeski2020quantum} datasets.
 We additionally benchmark our algorithm on the newly curated datasets from the material project \citep[MP]{jain2013commentary,shen2021representationindependent}, categorized by seven different crystal family types, e.g., the crystal being triclinic and hexagonal.
 We show that our algorithm consistently outperforms the prior works by a large margin.
 We validate the effectiveness of our algorithmic components through an ablation study.

-To summarize, our contribution is twofold: \begin{itemize} \item We propose GPWNO for electron density prediction based on the mixture of GTO and PW bases which complement each other for the expression of high- and low-frequency components in the density.
-We design the framework to satisfy SE(3)-equivariance and periodic boundary conditions. \item We empirically validate our GPWNO for the QM9, MD17, and newly curated MP datasets with comparison against ten baselines.
+In summary, our contribution is twofold: \begin{itemize}[topsep=0pt] \item We propose GPWNO for electron density prediction based on the mixture of GTO and PW bases which complement each other for the expression of high- and low-frequency components in the density.
+We design the framework to satisfy SE(3)-equivariance and periodic boundary conditions. \item We empirically validate our GPWNO for the QM9, MD, and newly curated MP datasets with comparison against ten baselines.
 We also empirically verify the effectiveness of each component of our algorithm through ablation studies. \end{itemize}